Movable Worlds

 A roving round-up of essays, journalism, and fiction about how we make sense of a rapidly changing world and our place in it, and how we tell its stories.

-I like to begin this series with a passage from a work of fiction that evokes something of places and how we inhabit them.
-Play above for a brief reading from Colm Toíbín’s Brooklyn, about an Irish woman who has to decide between two places, two men, two lives:
+Play for a brief reading from Colm Toíbín’s Brooklyn, about an Irish woman who has to decide between two places, two men, two lives:

 As the train moved south, following the line of the Slaney, she imagined Jim Farrell’s mother coming upstairs with the morning post.
 Jim would find her note among bills and business letters.
 She imagined him opening it and wondering what he should do.
 And at some stage that morning, she thought, he would come to the house in Friary Street and her mother would answer the door and she would stand watching Jim Farrell with her shoulders back bravely and her jaw set hard and a look in her eyes that suggested both an inexpressible sorrow and whatever pride she could muster.